“Why should lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth get special treatment?”

 Think about that for a second.
 According to a new study, LGBTQ young people are 120% more likely to experience homelessness than non-LGBTQ youth.
 Right off the bat, these young people are presented with an uneven playing field.
-True Colors United is working to level that field, so that LGBTQ youth are no more likely to experience homelessness than anyone else.
+True Colors United is working to change that.

 We’ve seen this higher risk reflected in our research.
 Let’s break it down… It’s estimated that about 7% of youth in the United States are LGBTQ, while 40% of youth experiencing homelessness are LGBTQ.

 Knowing that LGBTQ youth face high risk of homelessness, it’s not enough to simply end homelessness – but to prevent it from occurring in the first place.
 In order to do that, we need to know why LGBTQ youth are at such a high risk.

 2. LGBTQ youth experience homelessness for unique reasons.

 According to our research, the most common reason LGBTQ youth experience homelessness is family rejection due to their sexual orientation or gender identity.
 Half of all youth get a negative reaction from their parents when they come out to them.
 More than 1 in 4 are thrown out of their homes.

 That’s why safe spaces are so important.
 It’s more than just about “feeling” safe – it’s about physical safety too.
 When a school, family, workplace, or any type of community is serious about LGBTQ inclusion, young people know they’re welcome, valued, and set up for success.
 Creating a culture of inclusion is a powerful way to prevent homelessness – and something anyone can do!